odedtgr/usb_laser/README.md

+# usb_laser
-# usb_laser is a USB controlled laser diode.
-The USB interfcae (HID) is implemented using a Microchip PIC 18F2550 microcontroller, powered via USB.
+A USB powered and controlled laser diode.
+The USB interfcae (HID) is implemented using a Microchip PIC 18F2550 microcontroller.